Datastar is an HTMX-like framework that attempts to minimize the amount of Javascript you write using a few concepts:

 <div>Welcome, <span data-text="$name"></span>!</div>

 If you want to define a signal based off another signal, you can use the data-computed attribute.
 This is useful for derived signals.
+Computed signals are read-only.

-<div data-signals-count="1" data-computed-sum="$count + 10">
+<div data-signals:count="1" data-computed:sum="$count + 10">

 The sum is <span data-text="$sum"></span>